Welcome to the Official Site of the Wichita And Affiliated Tribes

 The WTIDC continues to seek qualified candidates for the positions of Cook, Cashier, Assistant Manager, and Manager.
 Immediate openings are available for the positions of cashier and cook.

-The Wichita Tribe Industrial Development Committee-College Summer Internship
+Wichita Tribe Industrial Development Commission-College Summer Internship

 The WTIDC is seeking interest from 2014 college juniors and seniors who may be interested in corporate management.
-Successful candidates will be employed for a six to seven week period in Houston, Texas as an apprentice to Project Managers and Chief Executive Officers of the Wichita Tribal Enterprises and ANAnadarko, Industries.
+Successful candidates will be employed for a six to seven week period in Houston, Texas as an apprentice to Project Managers and Chief Executive Officers of the Wichita Tribal Enterprises and Anadarko, Industries.
 WTIDC is seeking to provide informational packets and application submittals by March, 15, 2014.
 Prerequisities will be announced in the January 2014 Wichita Tribal Newsletter.